Why You Need to Work with a Divorce Financial Advisor

 What can I expect for child support?

-How do I keep my pension in a divorce?
+How do I keep my pension?

 How are retirement accounts divided in a divorce?